Stabilizing Bandits using Regularization: Precise Regret and A Quantitative Central Limit Theorem: Introduction

+A growing line of research has focused on constructing asymptotically valid Wald confidence intervals for model parameters, based on the notion of \emph{stability} of bandit algorithms.
 The use of stability conditions to recover classical asymptotic theory under adaptive data collection traces back to the seminal work of~\citet{laiwei82}, who identified deterministic-limit behavior of the (random) design as a sufficient condition for asymptotic normality of least-squares estimators under adaptive sampling.
-In bandit and adaptive-experiment settings, a growing literature has revisited this theme from an inferential perspective: while standard Wald-type procedures can fail under general adaptive policies, stability-type conditions restore asymptotic normality and nominal coverage (see, e.g.,~\citet{khamaru2024inference,han2024ucb,halder2025stablethompsonsamplingvalid,praharaj2026avoidingpriceadaptivityinference,fan2025statistical}).
-Our focus is on establishing Lai--Wei stability for a broad class of Stochastic Mirror Descent (SMD) sampling rules.
+Subsequent work has established that a number of standard multi-arm bandit algorithms are stable \citep{kalvit2021closer, fan2022typical, fan2024precise, han2024ucb, halder2025stable, yan2026optimism, fan2025statistical}. \cite{fan2025statistical} and \cite{praharaj2025avoiding} have extended these results to \emph{linear} contextual bandits for LinUCB and (regularized) EXP4 respectively.
+Furthermore, it has been highlighted in literature that lack of stability may lead to non-normality in the limiting distribution of these estimators, which can lead to under-coverage when Wald-type intervals are applied \citep{zhang2020inference, praharaj2025instability, han2026thompson,chen2026bandit}.
+Our focus is on establishing a more generalized version of stability for a broad class of Stochastic Mirror Descent (SMD) sampling rules.
 Closest to our work is~\citet{praharaj2026avoidingpriceadaptivityinference} who also consider stability regularized mirror descent in the contextual bandit setting.
 However, their regularization fails in multi-armed bandit setup.

 The EXP3 algorithm, introduced in \cite{Auer1995Gambling,auer2002nonstochastic}, is a canonical method for adversarial multi-armed bandits and can be interpreted as mirror descent on the probability simplex with an entropic regularizer (see, e.g., \citet{cesa2006prediction,bubeck2012regret}).
-More broadly, online/stochastic mirror descent (and closely related FTRL-type procedures) provides a unifying framework for adversarially robust bandit algorithms, including best-of-both-worlds guarantees that adapt between stochastic and adversarial regimes~\citep{zimmert2021tsallis}.
+More broadly, online/stochastic mirror descent (and closely related FTRL-type procedures) provides a unifying framework for adversarially robust bandit algorithms~\citep{lattimore2020bandit}.
+Apart from EXP3, such algorithms include Tsallis-INF (\citet{zimmert2021tsallis,masoudian2021improved}) and OFTRL (\citet{pmlr-v134-ito21a}) and, have been applied extensively in online optimization (\citet{abernethy2009competing,audibert2014regret,bubeck2018sparsity,wei2018more}).
+Despite their strong regret guarantees, the stability properties of these algorithms are not well understood.

 Robustness of bandit procedures to contaminated observations has been studied in several models.
 A distinct and more adversarial model allows an adversary to corrupt rewards under a corruption budget; this setting was formalized by~\citet{lykouris2018stochasticbanditsrobustadversarial}.
 Subsequent refinements removed the need to know the corruption level a priori and improved rates and adaptivity~\citep{gupta2019better}.
 In contrast, we establish that a suitably regularized mirror-descent/EXP3-type algorithm can be simultaneously (i) inferentially stable and (ii) robust to sub-$\sqrt{T}$ corruption while maintaining near-optimal regret.